|Class||M/W||T/Th||F Only||W Only||SA Only|

 Come build your SUP foundation in a warm, calm, safe pool environment before it's time to go outside on the lake, river, & ocean.
 We will cover entering & exiting the water safely fundamentals of fitness on a stand up Paddleboard.
 No SUP experience required.
 Dress for a HOT yoga class.

 Lap swim is a great to workout at your own pace, towards your individual goals.
-Si View pool is 17 yards in length varying in depth from 3 ˝ feet to 9 feet.
-We have four lanes available, that are currently limited to two swimmers at a time.
+Si View pool is 17 yards in length varying in depth from 3 ½ feet to 9 feet.
+Drop-in rates, punch passes and one to six month passes available.

-This class is a great cardiovascular workout.
+This class is a great cardiovascular workout for ages 12 and up.
 A no impact water exercise class, using buoyant and resistant equipment.
 Emphasis is on strength, range of motion and flexibility.
 It is a workout that can be adjusted to any participant level.
 Routines are diverse to hold participant interest.
+Drop-in rates or punch passes available.

 This class is geared for people with mobility and joint issues, but open to anyone interested in participating.
-The Gentle Water Exercise Program is designed to help ease the pain associated with joint and mobility issues through stretching, flexibility and warming movements while providing a fun and social opportunity.
+The Gentle Water Exercise Program is designed to help ease the pain associated with joint and mobility issues through stretching, flexibility and warming movement while providing a fun and social opportunity.
 No swim skills required.
+Drop-in rates.

 The purpose of the American Red Cross Lifeguarding course is to provide entry level lifeguard participants with the knowledge and skills to prevent, recognize and respond to aquatic emergencies and to provide care for breathing and cardiac emergencies, injuries and illnesses until emergency medical services personnel take over.
 Upon successful completion of the course participants will be certified in Lifeguarding, CPR for the Professional Rescuer, Automated External Defibrillator and First Aid.